ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 If, for every bit in the raw-values-mask which is 1, the corresponding bit is the same in both raw-values then the comparison MUST return true.

-If any masked in bit differebt between the raw values then the comparison MUST return false.
+If there is any bit which is 1 in raw-values-mask, but has a different value in the two raw values, then the comparison MUST return false.

 Note that if a candidate entry contains a value under key 5 then this does not affect the result of the comparison.